sublinks/sublinks-frontend/README.md

 ### Docker

-A Docker Compose configuration is made available.
+A Docker Compose configuration is made available via a git submodule.
 This provides an environment which contains a real connection to the Sublinks API and other services.
 As close to a production-like environment we can test and develop towards locally.

+#### Setup

-To use this Docker setup you first need to authenticate towards GitHub's container registry(GHCR).
-Please follow [this guide](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic) to create an access token and authenticate before running the below command.
+To use this Docker setup you first need to complete a few steps:

+- Authenticate towards GitHub's container registry(GHCR)
+  - Please follow [this guide](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic) to create an access token and authenticate before running the below command.
-**Run Docker services**
+- Run `git submodule update --init --recursive` to pull down all submodules
+- Run `git submodule update --recursive --remote` after the initial pull to receive the latest submodule changes

+#### Run

 ```sh
   npm run dev:docker
 ```

-This will expose a NextJS dev environment at http://localhost:3000.
+This will expose a NextJS dev environment at http://localhost.
 It also runs a seeding script which inserts several data entities on startup.
 To give you something to work with, without having to manually create users and such.

 ### Non-Docker

-**Run dev server**
+#### Run

 ```sh
   npm run dev
 ```